tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/data/TFRecordDataset.md

 list_files(file_pattern)
 ```

-A dataset of all files matching a pattern.
+A dataset of all files matching a pattern. (deprecated)

+THIS FUNCTION IS DEPRECATED.
+It will be removed in a future version.
+Instructions for updating:
+Use `tf.data.Dataset.list_files()`.

 Example:
   If we had the following files on our filesystem: